jklim01/advent_of_code_2021/README.md

     The notation is quite messy as I tried to include the ideas from many sources.
 Since I was mainly focused on creating a complete set of notes for convenient reference, most of the following will be almost an exact copy from the sources.
 I don't take credit for their work.

     The following list of sources is **not** complete:
-    1. http://ai.stanford.edu/~nilsson/OnlinePubs-Nils/PublishedPapers/astar.pdf (good read, most complete explanation on A* I've read so far, it even proves it for multiple goal vertices)
+    1. http://ai.stanford.edu/~nilsson/OnlinePubs-Nils/PublishedPapers/astar.pdf (good read, most complete explanation on A* I've read so far, it even proves it for multiple goal vertices, the pdf is included in the root)
     2. Bi-Directional and Heuristic Search in Path Problems (Ira Pohl)
     3. Bidirectional Search Reconsidered, Kaindl and Kanz
     4. https://www.homepages.ucl.ac.uk/~ucahmto/math/2020/05/30/bidirectional-dijkstra.html